 Solution

-Through the developed service, a plethora of end-users will have access to information related to water-induced soil erosion for their region of interest.
-The application will increase awareness of soil erosion patterns and severity.
-Also, it will assist decision-makers, like land management actors and territorial planners, informing them about the impact of farming practices, forest management or post-disturbance recovery of soil (i.e., after floods and fires) in mitigating the hazards associated with soil erosion and, consequently, the related physical and economic risks.
-The Use Case can also support climate-informed design and management of infrastructures, ensuring a more robust evaluation of hazards and risks posed by rainfall-induced soil erosion.
-Soil erosion estimates for future horizons, also provided by the Use Case building on the most updated and fine resolution climate projections, will allow for the design of more resilient infrastructures, as well as an appropriate and climate-informed allocation of investments for maintenance, update and retrofitting.
+Finally, UC5 can support climate-informed design and management of infrastructures, ensuring a more robust evaluation of hazards and risks posed by water-induced soil erosion.
+Soil erosion estimates for future horizons, provided by UC5 building on the most updated and fine-resolution climate projections, allow for the design of more resilient infrastructures, as well as an appropriate and climate-informed allocation of investments for maintenance, update, and retrofitting.

 Current status

-A preliminary, embryonic-stage service for the evaluation of rainfall-induced soil erosion in Italy is already available as Demo Case (dataset and applications) on the Climate Data Store of the Copernicus Climate Change Service.
-However, it relies on state-of-the-art and less region-specific empirical methods and data, especially for the quantification of rainfall erosivity, and on low-resolution datasets for the evaluation of soil-related features.
-The proposed Use Case will provide significant enhancements in the robustness of soil erosion estimates, using novel, cutting-edge approaches, tools and data for all the key parameters of the erosion process.
+A preliminary, embryonic-stage service for the evaluation of water-induced soil erosion in Italy is already available as a Demo Case (dataset and applications) on the Climate Data Store of the Copernicus Climate Change Service.
+However, it relies on state-of-the-art and less region-specific empirical methods and data, especially for the quantification of rainfall erosivity, and on low-resolution datasets for the evaluation of soil- related features.

 Input data